jquant/jai-sdk/docs/source/2-using_jai/report.rst

 Setting Fit Reports
 ###################

-After SelfSupervised and Supervised setups are done, we display details about the setup process through the method :code:`j.report`.
+After :code:`SelfSupervised` or :code:`Supervised` fits are done, we display details about the fit process through the method :code:`j.report`.
 In this page, we'll take a look on the information that is available.